The bottom line is that market study is essential before launching a food truck. It enables you to validate or invalidate your concept.

 There are several options available to you for purchasing your food truck.
-If you consider buying a second-hand truck, you can approach an individual seller on eBay or Craigslist or through an online directory site.
+If you consider buying a second-hand truck, you can approach an individual seller on eBay, Craigslist, or another online directory site.
 By purchasing a used truck, you can usually get a fully equipped truck for around $50,000.
 However, you will need to repaint the exterior and possibly renovate the truck’s interior to fit your business.

 A few good directory sites for finding used food trucks include the following: